GabrielMalakias/GabrielMalakias.github.io/_posts/2017-05-26-websockets-connecting-litecable-to-hanami.md

 }());
 ```

-In the end we must have the HTML in this case I used slim, then here it is:
+In the end, we have the HTML - in this case I used slim.
+So, here it is.

 ``` slim
 div